 Conditions Treated With Joint Injections

-- Knee or shoulder osteoarthritis (OA) and degeneration.
+- Knee or shoulder osteoarthritis and tendon tears.

 - Frozen shoulder or Adhesive capsulitis.

 - Sacro-iliac (SI) joint pain.

 - Hip osteoarthritis.

 - Ankle pain.

 - Wrist pain.